Whooping cranes, take a bow.

 They’re impressive.
 Adults, with snowy white feathers, black tipped wings, and a red patch of skin on their head, stand up to 5 feet tall.
 They move with a stately gait and have a loud call.
 Their courtship ritual includes a sort of dance – jumping, kicking, head bobbing and wing flapping.
 Their wingspans stretch up to 8 feet and they weigh 15 pounds.

-More than 1,100 people attended last year’s festival.
-They spotted whooping cranes as well as 115 other species of birds.
+More than 1,500 people attended last year’s festival, which raised $50,000 for local conservation efforts and the Port Aransas community.
+They spotted whooping cranes as well as 125 other species of birds.